I'm Honey!

 Watch Your Favorite Holiday Film

 This is a way to assure ourselves that we have the energy and clear thinking necessary to have real fun and joy.
 Think about a favorite movie you may love.
 Maybe it is A Christmas Story.
 That is one of my favorites.
 I watch the movie and remember so many things I experienced as a child; The snowsuits made from wool that were agony to get on and off, sitting on Santa’s lap, wanting a certain doll, for me it was a Toni doll, where you could wash and set her hair.
+Watching holiday films can be a joyful activity for children and adults alike, bringing families together and creating lasting memories.
+Creating a cozy space at home for enjoying holiday films can make the experience even more special.
 The miracle of watching this movie for me is that I do not have to feel any of the pain or disappointments that I really faced me as a kid.
 The movie helps me enjoy childhood without any pressure on me.
 That enjoyment is what lifts my spirits.

 Lighten Your Load